BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 2. Configuration file
 ---------------------

-In this section we review in depth the content of the *train\_options.yaml* file, which will contain all the configuration parameters that ultimately define the behaviour of the specific functionality executed by the user.
-We must note that this file must be written in *YAML* format, which allows a very intuitve definition of all the possible fields in the form of *KEY: VALUE*.
+In this section, we review in-depth the content of the *train\_options.yaml* file, which will contain all the configuration parameters that ultimately define the behavior of the specific functionality executed by the user.
+We must note that this file must be written in *YAML* format, which allows a very intuitive definition of all the possible fields in the form of *KEY: VALUE*.

 Definition of the paths